 Think about significant events that are important to your business, clients and customers.
 This could be AGMS, end of financial year, boxing day sales period, a client’s or customer’s birthday, an employee’s work anniversary, the lead up to the state election, the aftermath of the election, religious holidays, public holidays…… the list is endless.

 Try keeping a calendar of events that are important for your business.
-Include conferences, exhibitions, events, holidays, elections, anniversaries, industry specific dates and important milestones for your business.
+Include conferences, exhibitions, events, holidays, elections, anniversaries, industry-specific dates and important milestones for your business.
 From here you can start to plot the time, dates, suggested content and which channels to use.

-But avoid the perils of aligning your social message with events or news that may been seen as crass.
+But avoid the perils of aligning your social message with events or news that may be seen as crass.
 Think about whether your brand’s input into the conversation would be seen as insightful and smart or inappropriate and tasteless.

 Whether its Valentine’s Day, Anzac Day or your company’s 25th anniversary, your messaging needs to be on point and to the right audience.